ITR Filing Deadline Missed?

 What is the Eligibility for Section 115BAC?

-Hindu Undivided Families and individuals have the option to pay income tax according to the new tax slab rates.
-However, certain conditions must be met for the total income of the financial year:
+Hindu Undivided Families and individuals have the option to pay income tax under the new tax slab rates.
+To be eligible, total income should exclude income from business or profession.

-• Any losses from past years due to claiming the mentioned deductions or owning a house should not be set off.
+• Carry forward losses from deductions or owning a house cannot be set off.

-• No exemptions or deductions for allowances or perquisites can be applied.
+• No exemptions or deductions for allowances or perquisites are allowed.

-• Depreciation under section 32(iia) cannot be claimed when computing the total income under section 115BAC.
+• Depreciation under Section 32(iia) cannot be claimed.

 Which Exemptions and Deductions Are Not Claimable Under the New Regime?